 She has served in advisory roles with the Human Rights Funders Network, the Biodiversity Funders Group, Environmental Grantmakers Association (EGA), and Breakthrough Santa Fe, among others, supporting more equitable, partner-centered philanthropic practice.

-She later trained as an integrative health coach, studying behavioral patterns that keep one stuck and how to support holistic and sustainable change.
+She later trained as an integrative health coach, studying behavioral patterns that keep people stuck and how to support holistic and sustainable change.

-This combination—animal behavior and biological research, integrative health training, and 25+ years of nonprofit leadership experience—allows Kézha to work at an unusual yet effective intersection: where biology meets leadership and organizational behavior, where stress responses shape leadership patterns, where nervous system dysregulation creates system-wide dysfunction.
+This combination—wildlife biology research, integrative health training, ongoing studies in neuroscience and behavioral science, and 25+ years of leadership experience—allows Kézha to work at an unusual yet effective intersection: where biology meets leadership and organizational behavior, where stress responses shape leadership patterns, where nervous system dysregulation creates system-wide dysfunction.

-She applies insights from neuroscience research, biology, and systems thinking to coach leaders and provide advisory services to organizations to identify and shift harmful patterns.
+She applies insights from neuroscience research, biology, and systems thinking to coach leaders and advise organizations on identifying and shifting the conditions—internal and external—that keep harmful patterns in place.